MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ```

 ### -Shallow
-Causes only instances of the base class that is specified in the resource URI to be returned.
+Indicates that this cmdlet returns only instances of the base class that is specified in the resource URI.
-If this switch is not specified, instances of the base class that is specified in the URI and in all its derived classes is returned.
+If you do not specify this parameter,, this cmdlet returns instances of the base class that is specified in the URI and in all its derived classes.

 ```yaml
 Type: SwitchParameter